camunda/camunda-docs/docs/components/connectors/out-of-the-box-connectors/salesforce.md

 To use the **Salesforce Connector**, you must have a [Salesforce Connected App with OAuth 2.0 Client Credentials Flow](https://help.salesforce.com/s/articleView?id=sf.connected_app_client_credentials_setup.htm&type=5).

 :::note
-It is highly recommended not to expose your Salesforce Connected App Client Id and Client Secret as plain text.
+It is highly recommended not to expose your _Salesforce Connected App_ client ID and client secret as plain text.
 Instead, use Camunda secrets.
 Learn more in our documentation on [managing secrets](/components/console/manage-clusters/manage-secrets.md).
 :::

 ## Create an Salesforce Connector task